-Details of the Members of the Partnership at 31 March 2021 are shown on page 4 of the annual accounts.
+Details of the Members of the Partnership at 31 March 2023 are shown on page 3 of the annual accounts.
+This section forms part of the management commentary.

 Approved on behalf of Strathclyde Partnership for Transport and signed on their behalf.